Top 100 Cities by Housing Affordability (Price-to-Income Ratio), 2025

 https://webfs.oecd.org/els-com/Affordable_Housing_Database/HM1-2-Housing-prices.pdf -

-Eurostat — Housing price statistics database: EU official tables and methodology for housing price indicators.
+Eurostat — Housing price statistics database: official European housing price series for cross-checking trend narratives.

 https://ec.europa.eu/eurostat/web/housing-price-statistics/database -

-U.S. FHFA — House Price Index (HPI): official repeat-sales house price indices for the United States.
+U.S. FHFA — House Price Index: official repeat-sales price indices for the United States.